Levantine Arabic: Orthography and writing systems

 Until recently, Levantine was rarely written.
 Brustad and Zuniga report that in 1988, they did not find anything published in Levantine in Syria.
 By the late 2010s, written Levantine was used in many public venues and on the internet, especially social media.
 There is no standard Levantine orthography.
 There have been failed attempts to Latinize Levantine, especially Lebanese.
 For instance, Said Akl promoted a modified Latin alphabet.
 Akl used this alphabet to write books and publish a newspaper, Lebnaan.

 Written communication takes place using a variety of orthographies and writing systems, including Arabic (right-to-left script), Hebrew (right-to-left, used in Israel, especially online among Bedouin, Arab Christians, and Druze), Latin (Arabizi, left-to-right), and a mixture of the three.
 Arabizi is a non-standard romanization used by Levantine speakers in social media and discussion forums, SMS messaging, and online chat.
 Arabizi initially developed because the Arabic script was not available or not easy to use on most computers and smartphones; its usage declined after Arabic software became widespread.
 According to a 2020 survey done in Nazareth, Arabizi "emerged" as a "'bottom-up' orthography" and there is now "a high degree of normativization or standardisation in Arabizi orthography."
 Among consonants, only five (ج ,ذ ,ض ,ظ ,ق) revealed variability in their Arabizi representation.

 A 2012 study found that on the Jordanian forum Mahjoob about one-third of messages were written in Levantine in the Arabic script, one-third in Arabizi, and one-third in English.
 Another 2012 study found that on Facebook, the Arabic script was dominant in Syria, while the Latin script dominated in Lebanon.
 Both scripts were used in Palestine, Israel, and Jordan.
 Several factors affect script choice: formality (the Arabic script is more formal), ethnicity and religion (Muslims use the Arabic script more while Israeli Druze and Bedouins prefer Hebrew characters), age (young use Latin more), education (educated people write more in Latin), and script congruence (the tendency to reply to a post in the same script).
+Levantine speakers in Turkey use the Latin-based Turkish alphabet.

 The Arabic alphabet is always cursive, and letters vary in shape depending on their position within a word.
 Letters exhibit up to four distinct forms corresponding to an initial, medial (middle), final, or isolated position (IMFI).
 Only the isolated form is shown in the tables below.
 In the Arabic script, short vowels are not represented by letters but by diacritics above or below the letters.
 When Levantine is written with the Arabic script, short vowels are usually only indicated if a word is ambiguous.
 In the Arabic script, a shadda above a consonant doubles it.
 In Latin alphabet, the consonant is written twice: مدرِّسة, mudarrise, 'a female teacher' / مدرسة, madrase, 'a school'.
 Said Akl's Latin alphabet uses non-standard characters.